 Highlight your Story

 Not to be cliché but our hiring managers love a compelling narrative.
-It makes the hiring process more personable, entertaining, and allows recruiters to get to know you to help tell your story while keeping the job requirements in mind.
+It makes the hiring process more personable, entertaining, and allows recruiters to get to know you while keeping the job requirements in mind.

 It is easy to write bullet points of duties or goals that you’ve accomplished in your past experiences, but it is very difficult to do that while explaining who you are.
 Are you creative, analytical, or detail-oriented?
 Tell us through your story, not by listing them with your other skills.